nateP82/compostCollectors/Design/userStories.md

 # User Stories

+## Update technologies
+As a user, I want to verify that I have all the necessary dependencies for my project.[MVP]

 ## Create Compost Collectors database
 As a user, I want to have access to the compost collectors database [MVP]